- This event has passed.

 November 9, 2020 @ 12:00 pm - 1:00 pm

 Nurit Stadler (Hebrew University of Jerusalem) in conversation with Ron Hassner (UC Berkeley)

-Voices of the Ritual is an analysis of the revival of rituals performed at female saint shrines in the Middle East.
-In the midst of turbulent political contention over land and borders, Nurit Stadler shows how religious minorities lay claim to space through rituals enacted at sacred spaces in the Holy Land.
-Voices of the Ritual is a valuable assessment of religious ritual practice that encrypts female themes into a landscape that has historically been defined by war and conflict.
+Voices of the Ritual, published with Oxford Universtiy Press is an analysis of the revival of rituals performed at female saint shrines in the Middle East.
+In the midst of turbulent political contention over land and borders, Nurit Stadler shows, religious minorities lay claim to space through rituals enacted at sacred spaces in the Holy Land.
+Using ethnographic analysis, Stadler explores the rise of these rituals, their focus on the body, female materiality, and their place in the Israeli-Palestinian landscape.
+In this book, Stadler examines the varied features of the practice and implications of the rituals, looking at themes of femininity and material experience.
+She considers the role of the body in rituals that represent the act of birth or the circle of life and that aim to foster an intimate connection between the female saint and her worshippers.
+Stadler underscores the political, cultural, and spatial elements of this practice, bringing attention to how religious minorities (Jews, Christians, Muslims, and Druze, among others) have utilized these rituals to assert their right to the land.
+Voices of the Ritual offers a valuable assessment of religious ritual practice that encrypts female themes into a landscape that has historically been defined by war and conflict.

 Registration for these free programs requires a (free or licensed) Zoom account.
 Zoom links will be sent out closer to the event for those who have RSVP’d.

 Co-sponsored by: Berkeley Institute for Jewish Law and Israel Studies; Berkeley Center for the Study of Religion; Center for Democracy, Tolerance and Religion; and Berkeley Center for Jewish Studies